tspratt/rsl/README.md

 #Richards-Spratt Lakemont LLC
-##A primarily mobile application for family members to notify each other of their plans to be at the lake
+##A mobile-first application for family members to notify each other of their plans to be at the lake

 ##Under Development!

 ###Primary Technologies:
 ####Back-end:
 * Mongo Db